ENACT Challenge

 How to Submit

-Download the held-out test set (coming soon)
+Download the test set from Hugging Face.

 Generate your predictions.jsonl following the required format.

-Name the file as: TeamName_MethodName.jsonl (or .jsonl.gz)
+Name the file as: TeamName_MethodName.jsonl

 Rules